zelikos/zeliblue/README.md

 Zeliblue Plasma (zeliblue-kinoite) uses the Plasma desktop environment instead of GNOME.
 It replaces multiple apps that are layered into the upstream image with Flatpak equivalents, as well as using `fish` as the default shell in Konsole.

-Zeliblue Deck shares the same core as Zeliblue but with additional customizations to offer a SteamOS-like experience.
-It is functional but very experimental; it shouldn't *break* anything, but, if you're looking for a SteamOS alternative, I'd recommend using [uBlue's Bazzite](https://github.com/ublue-os/bazzite) instead.

 ## Installation

 I recommend looking into either the [main uBlue images](https://universal-blue.org/images/) or [making your own](https://universal-blue.org/tinker/make-your-own/), but, if you want to, here's how you can use Zelibue on your system: